hellowhirl/mastering-git/README.md

 - moves origin/master forward
 - even though we have downloaded a new commit, our working directory is not updated
 - \* if we leave out `origin` then Git assumes that we want to fetch commits from origin anyway: `git fetch`
+- To fetch only master from origin run `git fetch origin master`

 To bring in new changes from origin/master, we have to merge into master: